jpype-project/jpype/doc/userguide.rst

 typically located in the JRE installation.
 This can either be specified manually as the first argument to ``jpype.startJVM`` or by automatic search.

-The automatic search routine using different mechanisms depending on the platform.
+The automatic search routine uses different mechanisms depending on the platform.
 Typically the first mechanism is the use the environment variable ``JAVA_HOME``.
 If no suitable JVM is found there, it will then search common directories based on the platform.
 On windows it will consult the registry.